 Additional places to find George Washington’s New York:

-for its iconic portrait of General Washington by artist John Trumbull
+Collection include the iconic portrait of General Washington by artist John Trumbull

-founded by Washington’s Secretary of the Treasaury Alexander Hamilton, for its billions of dollars in gold bullion, buried beneath the street.
+Founded by Washington’s Secretary of the Treasaury Alexander Hamilton, for its billions of dollars in gold bullion, buried beneath the street.

 Also read this article by my friend and fellow history buff Rich Grant with additional details about George Washington’s New York City.